-Renovation of the garden and main building at Kultaranta
+Renovation of buildings and green areas at Kultaranta completed

 Objectives of the renovation

-The goal of the renovation is to identify, preserve and, where possible, restore the cultural and historical values of Kultaranta Park.
-The project will restore the park’s structures to their early 20th century appearance, while also preserving the culturally and historically significant elements from the 1960s.
-In addition, the green spaces and utility services will be renewed and renovated.
-The renovation will take into account the requirements set by modern-day use, energy efficiency and maintenance.
+The goal of the renovation was to identify, preserve and restore the cultural and historical values of the buildings and and green areas at Kulta.
+The renovation took into account the requirements set by modern-day use, energy efficiency and maintenance.

 Project schedule